- Distinguished Professor, Sociology

 Among her other activities, she was, for many years, a member of the Social Science Research Council Committee on International Migration and the Russell Sage Foundation Immigration Research Advisory Committee.
 More recently, she served on the National Academy of Sciences panel on the Integration of Immigrants into American Society.
 A former president of the Eastern Sociological Society, she also was chair of the International Migration Section of the American Sociological Association as well as president of the Society for the Anthropology of Work and the Society for Urban, National, and Transnational/Global Anthropology.

-Among her other activities, she was the 2014-15 President of the Eastern Sociological Society (ESS) and a member of the National Academy of Sciences panel on the Integration of Immigrants into U.S. Society.
-She is the recipient of numerous honors, including the 2010 Distinguished Career Award from the International Migration Section of the American Sociological Association and the 2018 Merit Award from the ESS.
+Her work has been honored in many ways.
+In 2010, she received the Distinguished Career Award from the International Migration Section of the American Sociological Association; in 2016, the inaugural Senior Scholar Award from the Society for Urban, National, and Transnational/Global Anthropology; and in 2018 the Merit Award from the Eastern Sociological Society in recognition of outstanding contributions to the discipline, profession, and ESS.
 She was awarded a Berlin Prize Fellowship at the American Academy in Berlin (2017) and a John Simon Guggenheim Memorial Fellowship (2017-18).
-In 2011, she was elected to the American Academy of Arts and Sciences.
+In 2011, she was elected to membership in the American Academy of Arts and Sciences.